openswarm-eu/bifrost-openswarm-scenarios/README.md

 ### Grid-Sensor Placement and Correct Allocation

 A grid sensor must be connected to a grid node (NODE), which in turn is connected with only two cables.
 This ensures that the power measurement works correctly, as the sensor randomly selects one of the cables.
-To do this, it is advisable to insert an ‘intermediate node’ when pulling the cables.
+To do this, it is advisable to insert an "intermediate node" when pulling the cables.
 Here is an example in which four feeders are to be connected to a transformer:

 ![GridSensorPlacement_01](./images/GridSensorPlacement_01.JPG)